AreaLayer/javascript-dlc/docs/legal.md

 (xi) acts for the purpose of providing benefits to Anti-Social Forces (an organized crime group, organized crime group member, a person who formerly was an organized crime group member within the last five years, associate member of an organized crime group, company related to an organized crime group, corporate racketeer (sokaiya) group engaging in criminal activities under the pretext of conducting social campaigns or a crime group specializing in intellectual crimes, or parties judged to be similar to the above);
 (xii) acts that will cause directly or indirectly, or facilitate commission of the acts set forth in the preceding Items;
 (xiii) violation of this Terms; or
-(xiv) any other act judged inappropriate by Crypto Garage, in addition to the above Items.
+(xiv) any other act judged inappropriate by Area Layer, in addition to the above Items.

 ## 3. INDEMNIFICATION

 You will defend, indemnify, and hold harmless Crypto Garage, its affiliates and licensors, and each of their respective employees, officers, directors, and representatives from and against any losses arising out of or relating to any third-party claim concerning breach of the Agreement or violation of applicable law by You, or Your Contents.
-You will reimburse Area Layer for reasonable attorneys’ fees, as well as Crypto Garage's employees’ and contractors’ time and materials spent responding to any third party subpoena or other compulsory legal order or process associated with third party claims described above at the Area Layer's then-current hourly rates.
+You will reimburse Area Layer for reasonable attorneys’ fees, as well as Area Layer's employees’ and contractors’ time and materials spent responding to any third party subpoena or other compulsory legal order or process associated with third party claims described above at the Area Layer's then-current hourly rates.

 ## 4. OWNERSHIP OF INTELLECTUAL PROPERTY RIGHTS

 Area Layer’s trademarks, service marks, designs, logos and trade names that are displayed on our Services are referred to in these Terms collectively as the “Materials”.
-Crypto Garage hereby grants You a limited, non-exclusive, revocable, non-transferable and non-sublicensable license to access and use the Materials for Your use of the Services solely in accordance with these Terms.
+Are Layer hereby grants You a limited, non-exclusive, revocable, non-transferable and non-sublicensable license to access and use the Materials for Your use of the Services solely in accordance with these Terms.
 This license is not intended to be broadly construed, and Area Layer reserves all rights not expressly granted herein

-You may provide Crypto Garage with information relating to Your access, use, testing, or evaluation of the Services, including observations or information regarding the performance, features, and functionality of the Services (“Test Observations”).
+You may provide Area Layer with information relating to Your access, use, testing, or evaluation of the Services, including observations or information regarding the performance, features, and functionality of the Services (“Test Observations”).
 Any feedback (or similar content/document, feature suggestion) You submit is non-confidential and will become the sole property of Area Layer.
-Area Layerwill be entitled to the unrestricted use and dissemination of such feedback for any purpose, commercial or otherwise, without acknowledgment or compensation to You.
+Area Layer will be entitled to the unrestricted use and dissemination of such feedback for any purpose, commercial or otherwise, without acknowledgment or compensation to You.
 You may not use any Test Observations except for Your own evaluation purposes of any service related to the Services.

 Test Observations, suggestions concerning the Services, and any other information about or involving (including the existence of) any Test Observations and feedback are included in the Crypto Garage’s Confidential Information.